 However, these minimums may be waived at Freestone’s discretion.
 Additionally, these fees might be lower depending on client type, account size, anticipated increase in the client’s account and preexisting relationships.
 Sometimes, household account amounts are combined for the purposes of receiving a lower rate.

 In addition to Freestone’s asset-based management fee, clients may also pay an investment advisory fee charged by third-party subadvisors that Freestone might engage; those fees are disclosed in the investment management agreement.
 Additionally, clients will be responsible for any custodial fees, brokerage commissions, fund fees or trading costs incurred.

 Performance-based fees: Freestone also charges performance-based fees on some of its private fund investments.
-Performance-based fees are only charged to “qualified clients,” who are defined by the SEC as having a net worth of at least $2.1 million.
+Performance-based fees are only charged to “qualified clients,” who are defined by the SEC as having a net worth of at least $2.1 million or at least $1 million in assets under management.
 Freestone negotiates the terms of these fees on a case-by-case basis and includes the terms of the fees in the investment management agreement.

 Commissions: For non-discretionary accounts, Freestone may recommend and sell life and disability insurance as some of its advisors also have the ability to sell insurance.
 If those recommendations result in a sale, Freestone may receive a commission.

 Hourly or flat fees: Freestone sometimes charges advisory clients hourly fees or flat fees for advice on investments or related financial or wealth planning.
 The firm negotiates such fees on a client-by-client basis.